fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 What is a Bristol stool chart, and what does it indicate?

-The Bristol stool chart was developed in 1997 at the Bristol Royal Infirmary as a clinical assessment tool.
-It is a diagnostic tool that categorises stools into seven types based on shape and consistency.
-It helps identify potential digestive issues such as constipation, irritable bowel syndrome, or diarrhoea.
+The Bristol Stool Chart was developed in 1997 at the Bristol Royal Infirmary in the UK as a clinical assessment tool.
+It categorises stools into seven types based on their shape and consistency.

 What are the different stool types?